ania293/ania293/README.md

 ### Hi there, I am Anna 👋

-I am a Bioinformatician / Data Scientist
+I am a Data Scientist / Bioinformatician

 - 🔭 I am currently working on improving my Python programming skills and increasing my data science knowledge as a part of the HyperionDev skills bootcamp.
 - 🌱 I’m currently learning Machine Learning and AI technologies.
 - 🤔 I’m looking for help with finding Data Science role.
-- 💬 Ask me about my recent fun MAchine Learning projects.
+- ⚡ Check out my recent fun Machine Learning projects.

+✨ Penguins Classification Jupyter Notebook [project](https://github.com/ania293/Classification_penguins)

 I have more than 5 years of experience as a Bioinformatician, in both academic and industrial environments.
 I have been working on projects resulting in scientific publications which can be found:<br />
 🧬 Malaria parasite _Plasmodium falciparum_ drug resistance study [article](https://doi.org/10.1371/journal.pgen.1009268).<br />